This spot has been added by

 Water entrance for snorkeling Suyul Island’s reef

-The most visited snorkeling area is along the reef that borders the south of the island for nearly 3km.
+The most visited snorkeling area is along the reef that borders the island’s southern shores.
 Your boat will moor and drop you off directly on the reef.
+Most boats will moor near a split in the reef (see map), allowing zodiacs to access the island.

 Suyul Island’s reef snorkeling exploration tips

-The most visited snorkeling area is located on the reef that borders the south of the island for nearly 3km.
-Your boat will moor and drop you off directly on the reef.
+The most visited snorkeling area is located on the reef that borders the southern coast of the island.

 Suyul Island’s reef forms a steep drop off, which outcrops close to the surface (↕1-3ft/0.5-1m) and falls on sandy bottoms (↕15-25ft/5-8m).
 In this protected area, the coral is healthy, with beautiful specimens of finger coral, tabular coral and fire coral.